Why Join TYE

 You just need to fill out the application form and send it in.
 For now fill out this TYE Interest Form and we will reach out to you when the applications open.

-The deadline for submission of applications is July-Aug and students will be accepted on a first-come, first-serve basis.
+The deadline for submission of applications is September, and students will be accepted on a first-come, first-serve basis.
 Applications will be accepted until the cohort is filled.

 First come, first serve.
 The applications will be reviewed for completeness; students will be admitted into the cohort on that basis.

 Chosen students will receive an email from the Executive Director/Program Chair of TYE.
-Emails confirming enrollment will be sent in Late August – Early September.
+Emails confirming enrollment will be sent in late September – early October.

 Yes, students can write to the Executive Director/Program Chair for waiver of fees.
 Financial status or a need for financial aid will not affect your chances of selection.